-Enter your email into the form below and the cards will be emailed to you.
-If you are on a mobile device, click here to see the form.
+Enter your email into the form at the very end of this post and the printable will be sent directly to your inbox.

 If the service ideas aren’t exactly what you’re looking for, here are three other ideas for candy-free advent activities.

 If you would like to focus on Jesus Christ and his names Heidi of A Lively Hope has a beautiful advent for you.